 In this revenge thriller, Chadwick Boseman stars as the mysterious Jacob King, a South African national who travels to Los Angeles to find his estranged sister who has seemingly disappeared.
 During his search he uncovers a dangerous collective who his sister has become entangled with.
 As King unravels the truth he sets out to exact justice the only way he knows how- through ingenuity and sheer strength.

 I can admit that I went into this film fairly blind.
 I never even watched the trailer or read a single review before I dove in.
 This was obviously helpful as it allowed me to remain subjective in my review.
-The truth of the matter is that MFTK is a largely forgettable film with a somewhat un-original storyline.
-With that being said it does however, offer incredibly compelling performances and tackles some heavy subject matter that must be addressed in our society.
+The truth of the matter is that MFTK has a somewhat un-original storyline, however, it features incredibly compelling performances and tackles some heavy subject matter that must be addressed and resolved in our society.

 For instance, it’s not immediately clear what King does for a living or how he and his sister Bianca (Sibongile Mlambo) have come to be estranged in the first place.
 As he traces clues to her whereabouts he isn’t shy about using brute force to find the answers he’s looking for.
 In that way, I was reminded of Denzel Washington’s character in Man on Fire– neither behaves as if he has anything to lose and that’s what makes them both so dangerous.